MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 >
 >Also included are recommendations for the technology capabilities that can help materialize those strategies.
 The recommendations don't represent an exhaustive list of all configurations that are available for Azure Disk Storage and its dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or to optimize your existing environments.
 >
->  Foundational architecture that demonstrates the key recommendations: [Azure VM baseline architecture](/azure/architecture/virtual-machines/baseline#disks).
+>  Foundational architecture that demonstrates the key recommendations: [Azure Virtual Machines baseline architecture](/azure/architecture/virtual-machines/baseline).

 **Technology scope**